-The services must have appropriate security to maintain the safety of services users including monitored CCTV of communal areas and accommodation perimeter.
-The services will have arrangements in place to provide 24 hour access to in-person or on call support.
+Support must be tailored and flexible to meet the needs of women who are in or escaping domestic abuse and their children, based on an assessment of risk and need, with sleep- in cover overnight, where this is an identified need.
+The services must have arrangements in place to provide 24 hr access to in person or on call support and emergency out of hours response.
 The service providers will ensure there are sufficient numbers of staff available to deliver the services throughout the year, including managers and out of hours/overnight cover.
 The number of FTE staff will be agreed with commissioners on successful letting of the contract but must be at least a ratio of 0.5 FTE specialist support staff per unit of accommodation.